RadMageIRL/DQVI_SCRIPT_REFILL/README.md

 The Sword of Ramias, the Shield of Sufida, the Armor of Orgo, the Helm of Cevas.
 Those are their calls and this patch defers to them everywhere.

-If you enjoy playing this game in English, that is their doing.
-Please go and say so to them, not to me.
+If you enjoy playing this game in English, that is largely their doing.

 ---